 Following the Butterfield Stage Route

-Having now dealt with one of the needs promised in the movie title that was inspiring this trip (Food), we were back on 1-10 for the hour long drive to Deming.
-Closely following the Butterfield overland stage route west, land was near level to the horizon with one small group of mountains south of the highway.
+Having now dealt with one of the needs promised in the movie title that was inspiring this trip (Food), we were back on 1-10 for the hour-long drive to Deming.
+Closely following the Butterfield Overland stage route west, the land was near flat to the horizon with one small group of mountains south of the highway.
 They must have provided an easy reference point for stagecoach drivers because even now, there is not much else to see.

 A contested stretch of desert land

 These are the Florida Mountains with the highest peak at just under 7300 feet.
 This was also the site of the Florida Mountain War between Apaches and Confederate Troops in 1861.
 Later in our trip, we were to find we were near another memorable military action.
 Unheard echoes from these long-ago battles called to my warrior dad.

 We bunked at the Butterfield Stage Motel in Deming, adding the lodging part to the movie title.
 Tomorrow morning, we would view the land we owned and had never seen.
 Tonight, we’d sleep while the galloping horses on the motel’s neon sign would continue their nocturnal race.

 Finding out desert land inheritance

 This area has haunting beauty if you like lonely, open arid spaces, especially in the mornings.
 While Las Cruces and El Paso are crowded urban areas, Deming and Luna County still are isolated.
 Dirt roads and a hay bale house gave us the only reference points along with the ever-present Florida Mountains.
 This trip was 20 years ago before maps were common on phones and cars, but I doubt we would get much help from GPS even if available.